QuwsarOhi/FabricNet/README.md

 # FabricNet: A Fiber Recognition Architecture Using Ensemble ConvNets

-This is a minimal implementation of the AutoEmbedder.
-A jupyter notebook version and a python version is attached in the repo.
+This is a minimal implementation of the FabricNet.

 ## Abstract